hdmf-dev/hdmf/docs/source/extensions.rst

 Using datasets to specify tables
 ++++++++++++++++++++++++++++++++

-Tables can be specified using :py:class:`~pynwb.spec.NWBDtypeSpec`.
-To specify a table, provide a list of :py:class:`~pynwb.spec.NWBDtypeSpec` objects to the *dtype* argument.
+Tables can be specified using :py:class:`~hdmf.spec.NWBDtypeSpec`.
+To specify a table, provide a list of :py:class:`~hdmf.spec.NWBDtypeSpec` objects to the *dtype* argument.

 .. code-block:: python

-    from pynwb.spec import NWBDatasetSpec, NWBDtypeSpec
+    from hdmf.spec import NWBDatasetSpec, NWBDtypeSpec

     spec = NWBDatasetSpec('A custom NWB type',
                         name='qux',